-3.1 The core function of a traditional contract is to set out the respective rights and obligations of the contracting parties.
+- 3.1 The core function of a traditional contract is to set out the respective rights and obligations of the contracting parties.
 Typically, the contract will prescribe the scope of obligations, form of payment, and commercial or legal consequences where a party fails to fulfil its obligations.
-The process for establishing and administering such a contract, and the behaviours of the parties, all reflect this context.
-Under an alliance contract most risks and opportunities are shared.
-This is a big departure from traditional risk-transfer forms of contract, as illustrated below:
+The process for establishing and administering such a contract, and the behaviours of the parties, all reflect this context. - 3.2 Under an alliance contract most risks and opportunities are shared as illustrated below. - 3.3 The key features of an alliance contract are as follows: - (a) The Participants take collective responsibility (in the full legal sense) for full delivery of the project, aiming to meet (or exceed) pre-agreed targets which typically cover both cost and non-cost performance aspects. - (b) The agreement establishes a 'no-blame' commercial environment in which the Participants have no enforceable legal rights against each other except in the extreme case of a 'Wilful Default' (e.g. insolvency, fraud, criminal conduct, deliberate and reckless misconduct). - (c) The NOPs are paid for their services under a '3-limb' compensation model comprising: